liberland/Grants-Program/Liberland_judiciary.md

 Follow-up on Liberland Grant Application [pull requesT: Create liberland #831; a623bb28f2c9ce9609bf46e0e5801cda6e55aa47]

 ### Liberland Blockchain

+Our mission is to conceive a blockchain-compatible solution that translates traditional dispute resolution and judiciary functionalities into the digital realm.
+Our vision includes a system that synergizes the virtues of centralized and decentralized models.

 Liberland Blockchain is a layer 1 public blockchain owned by coin and token holders.
 The blockchain is funded and supported by Liberland, providing the first set of use cases.
 The codebase is a fork of Substrate/Polkadot, and the license is MIT, the same as Bitcoin.
 Liberland does not claim ownership of the blockchain or related materials.

 The blockchain allows permissionless usage of tokens and coins as a store of value or medium of exchange.
 Advanced functionalities critical to the project's future are permissioned.
 DeFi projects on the Liberland chain are not permissioned unless designed by third-party developers on a per-project basis.

 This milestone now sets the stage for implementing the quintessential element of all governance systems - the judiciary.
 We seek to enable dispute resolution and advisory opinions, traditionally offline activities, to take place within this blockchain ecosystem.

-### Mission Statement
-Our mission is to conceive a blockchain-compatible solution that translates traditional dispute resolution and judiciary functionalities into the digital realm.
-Our vision includes a system that synergizes the virtues of centralized and decentralized models.

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of your project.
-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
-- An indication of why your team is interested in creating this project.
+The Liberland Judiciary is designed to develop an on-chain system capable of acting on behalf of a party without their explicit permission in pre-approved ways with mutual consent given in advance.

+- Facilitate the integration of a 'court as a smart contract oracle', thereby enabling the execution of traditional, verbose contracts on-chain.
+This system allows for the imposition of sanctions as dictated by the applicable law and the contract itself in the event of a dispute.
+- Implement a body of norms or laws to regulate the system's operations, thereby eliminating arbitrary decisions and enhancing trust.
+- Guarantee decentralization and security while ensuring that the system is operated by professionals who uphold the quality of decisions.
+- Retain recognizability by resembling a traditional courtroom rather than a streamlined IT service app.

+The solution we propose introduces a hybrid entity, central yet decentralized, capable of interpreting intent behind actions within the blockchain.
+Empowered to regulate transactions by reversing or counteracting them, this entity exercises authority particularly in situations where malicious or bad faith intentions are identified.
+By introducing a virtual judiciary, any questionable actions can be evaluated and, if necessary, nullified.

+This architecture enhances the breadth of on-chain business activity, facilitating enforcement of traditional contract agreements and enabling partial algorithmic execution.
+In effect, this approach instills confidence that transactions, whether off-chain or on-chain, offline or online, will be enforced.
+Additionally, it offers an authoritative entity to resolve any disputes arising from the obligations agreed upon by the parties involved.

 ### Project Details